Devon Emergency Resilience Fund Guidelines

 You will be contacted by email to confirm approval of your application

-With the exception of minor work, equipment must be purchased within a month of receiving grant approval.
+With the exception of minor work, all grant money must be spent within a month of receipt, and evidence of expenditure will be required.

 How will payments be made?